tabish-pro/hrtech/DEPLOYMENT-HTTPS.md

 ## Prerequisites

-- Docker and Docker Compose installed
+- Docker and Docker Compose installed on Linux server
-- Ports 80 and 443 open in firewall (inbound)
+- Ports 80 and 443 open for inbound connections (local network only)
+- Outbound HTTPS (443) to Docker Hub, OpenRouter, SendGrid
-- `.env` file configured (optional: set DOMAIN_NAME)
+- `.env` file configured with your domain name

 ## Deployment Steps